 - 1. On the Dynamic Port Policies page, select the dynamic port policy that you want to add dynamic port policy rules to. - 2.
 Click Edit. - 3.
 Click Create New. - 4.
 In the Name field, enter a name for the dynamic port policy rule. - 5.
 Make certain that the status is set to Enabled. - 6.
 In the Description field, enter a description of the dynamic port policy rule. - 7.
-If you want the device to match a MAC address, enable MAC Address and enter the MAC address to match. - 8.
-If you want the device to match a host name or IP address, enable Host and enter the host name or IP address to match. - 9.
-If you want the device to match a hardware vendor, enable Hardware vendor and enter the name of the hardware vendor to match in the Hardware vendor field. - This option is available in FortiOS 7.0.4 and higher. - 10.
-If you want the device to match a device family, enable Device Family and enter the name of the device family to match. - 11.
-If you want the device to match a device type, enable Type and enter the device type to match. - 12.
-If you want to assign an LLDP profile to the device that matches the specified criteria, enable LLDP profile and select the LLDP profile. - 13.
-If you want to assign a QoS policy to the device that matches the specified criteria, enable QoS policy and select the QoS policy. - 14.
-If you want to assign an 802.1x policy to the device that matches the specified criteria, enable 802.1X policy and select the 802.1x policy. - 15.
-If you want to assign a VLAN policy to the device that matches the specified criteria, enable VLAN policy and select the VLAN policy. - 16.
-Click OK.
+If you want the device to match a MAC address, move the MAC Address slider and enter the MAC address to match. - 8.
+If you want the device to match a host name or IP address, move the Host slider and enter the host name or IP address to match. - 9.
+If you want the device to match a device family, move the Device Family slider and enter the name of the device family to match. - 10.
+If you want the device to match a device type, move the Type slider and enter the device type to match. - 11.
+If you want to assign an LLDP profile to the device that matches the specified criteria, move the LLDP profile slider and enter the name of the LLDP profile. - 12.
+If you want to assign a QoS policy to the device that matches the specified criteria, move the QoS policy slider and enter the name of the QoS policy. - 13.
+If you want to assign an 802.1x policy to the device that matches the specified criteria, move the 802.1X policy slider and enter the name of the 802.1x policy. - 14.
+If you want to assign a VLAN policy to the device that matches the specified criteria, move the VLAN policy slider and enter the name of the VLAN policy.